Arches

 Classical theory assumes that all 'objects' have ideal opposites.
 Classical theory says that object A's quantitative negative is -A.

-Observe how how ideal classical objects and their 'property sets' are closed.
+Observe how ideal classical objects and their 'property sets' are closed.
 Their negations are 'identically' closed too.
 This is necessary classically, formally, ideally in order for A - A = 0.
 Classicists call it 'logic.'

 In quantum reality Aq's qualitative negation is its real c¤mplæmænt: potentially all other reality, both known and unknown, both actual and n¤nactual!
 A's c¤mplæmænt issi ¤pæn!
 Aq -q Aq omnifferencing(s) issi coquecigrues~ically ambiguous.
 See phase, rectify, etc. When quantum flux 'cancels' we do not grant a classically ideal notion of 'zero energy,' rather at least double energy immerses as isoflux!
 Some call it "silence."
 Some say it is nature "hiding."
 Key here is that reality is not classically objective, rather reality issi quantum flux and "flux is crux."
 Flux are intrinsically quantum likelihood omnistributionings, QLOs.
 See our 3D fuzzon.
 See quality.